CoffeeJarr/IOT_CJ1/README.md

   3. Record the study of the Pyhton and Raspberry Pi 4B

 ###### [Weekly Reports]
+  **Eigth week**
+  [2020-11-03]
+  The infrared signal transmitter successfully transmitted from the RaspberryPi, and can controled through the signal from Aliyun
+  [2020-11-01]
+  The infrared signal receiver successfully connected to Aliyun
   **Seventh week**
   [2020-10-26]
   Try to build a UI to check the room temperature and humidity